Strategic Resource Allocation Policy, Pricing

 Approved projects will be allocated 100% of their requested resources throughout their projects’ duration.

-No, priority are not assigned to projects based on their RIE programme.
+No, priority is not assigned to projects based on their RIE programme.
 SRAC classifies projects and adjusts projects status based on their criticality, in alignment with National RIE objectives.
 SRAC reviews all projects to determine if resources should be allocated, taking into account each project’s complexity and national significance.

-For unsuccessful applications, applicants may refer to their respective institutions/organisations’ existing contracts with commercial cloud service providers.
+Unsuccessful applicants may refer to their respective institutions/organisations’ existing contracts with commercial cloud service providers.

 Pricing and HPC Compute Budget